w-henderson/Unlimited-YouTube-Search/README.md

 - `author`: the name of the uploader
 - `duration`: the duration of the video
 - `resultType`: the type of result (in this case, `video`)
+- `accountType`: the type of the author's account, either "verified", "music" or "regular"
 - `ToJSON()`: returns the video as a JSON object
 - `ToXML()`: returns the video as an XML string